 5. Add an extension package for a better user experience in SharePoint

-To make working with content in SharePoint a bit smoother, there is an extension package (a web part add-on) that adds a web part at the top of SharePoint pages, making it easier to transfer images from Mediaflow to SharePoint.
+To make content work in SharePoint a bit smoother, there is a WebPart (an add-on) that you can choose to add to SharePoint pages to more easily transfer images from Mediaflow to SharePoint.

-The selected and downloaded image can then be inserted via SharePoint’s media dialog.
+5. The selected file that has been downloaded can then be inserted using SharePoint’s built-in media dialog.